risk-first/website/practices/Estimates.md

 > "Story points rate the relative effort of work in a Fibonacci-like format: 0, 0.5, 1, 2, 3, 5, 8, 13, 20, 40, 100.
 It may sound counter-intuitive, but that abstraction is actually helpful because it pushes the team to make tougher decisions around the difficulty of work. " - [Story Points, _Atlassian_](https://www.atlassian.com/agile/project-management/estimation)

-Second, the strategy of picking the two-day action with the greatest [Pay-Off](Glossary#pay-off) is _often good_.
+Second, the strategy of picking the two-day action with the greatest [Payoff](Glossary#payoff) is _often good_.
 (After all, this is just [Gradient Descent](https://en.wikipedia.org/wiki/Gradient_descent), and that's a perfectly good way for training [Machine Learning](https://en.wikipedia.org/wiki/Machine_learning) systems.)
 However, just like following a river downhill from the top of a mountain will _often_ get you to the sea, it probably won't take the shortest path, and sometimes you'll get stuck at a lake.

 The choice of using gradient descent means that you have given up on [Goals](Glossary#goal-in-mind):  essentially, we have here the difference between "Walking towards a destination" and "Walking downhill".
 Or, if you like, a planned economy and a market economy.
 But, we don't live in _either_: everyone lives in some mixture of the two:  our governments _have plans_ for big things like roads and hospitals, and taxes.
 Other stuff, they leave to the whims of supply and demand.
 A project ends up being the same.